Healthy Tuna Noodle Casserole

 - milk.
 Helps create a creamy, smooth sauce; unsweetened almond milk can be a great alternative if you're cutting back on dairy.

 - chicken broth.
 It gives the sauce a rich, savory base that ties all the flavors together.
+Use Chicken Bone Broth for the best flavor and most nutrients.

 - plain Greek yogurt.
 Lends creaminess and a slight tang, offering a healthier alternative to heavier creams.

-How to Make Tuna Casserole:
+How to Make Healthy Tuna Noodle Casserole:

 - Preheat your oven to 375°F. Cook the whole wheat pasta according to package directions until al dente.
 Drain and set aside.